CocoaPods/guides.cocoapods.org/source/making/getting-setup-with-trunk.html.md

 ### Claiming an existing library

-If you want to claim a library that someone has already claimed, then you can use [our Claims form](https://trunk.cocoapods.org/claims/new) to say that you are the owner or maintainer  a collection of libraries.
+If you want to claim a library that someone has already claimed, then you can use [our Claims form](https://trunk.cocoapods.org/claims/new) to say that you are the owner or maintainer of a collection of libraries.
 Any issues regarding ownership of libraries will be arbitrated by the CocoaPods dev team.